 The French major offers two areas of study:

-As the student progresses within the major, the specialization of either literature or linguistics will begin through strategic elective course selections.
+As the student progresses within the major, the specialization of either French or Francophone studies or linguistics will begin through strategic course selections.
 Students will typically also choose to double major within a different discipline to build a holistic degree plan.

 Internships, research opportunities and more